Photo by: Q. Burdette

 Dance Mogul: What inspired you to start dancing?

 Phil: There are multiple people who inspired me – Fred Astaire, The King And I, Michael Jackson, Aaliyah – but the video that finally made me beg my mom to take me to a dance class was “Baby One More Time”.

 Dance Mogul: How did you develop a work ethic to train?

 Phil: My very first dance class was with Wade Robson at Millennium Dance Complex.
 Being in the room with the “elite” of my generation is where I learned the true class taking etiquette and focus.
 After that first class, I was hooked, I auditioned for the Junior Company that they were building at the time, was accepted into the program and started training 70-80+ hours a week.
-I owe a lot of my work ethic and respect to class talking to my two teachers Annalisia Simone and Erika Diaz.
-They were both no-nonsense teachers who instilled that in every one of their dancers.
+I owe a lot of my work ethic and respect to class taking to my two teachers Annalisia Simone and Erika Diaz.
+They were both no nonsense teachers who instilled that in every one of their dancers.

 Phil Collins performing with Lady Gaga

 Phil: My first gig was Rihanna at the NRJ Awards.
 I had just turned 18, was booted out of a scholarship program, and had only signed with Clear Talent Group two weeks prior to the audition for this job.
 I made it to the very end, called my mom crying afterwards feeling so honored to have made it that far (I mean I was in a room with Bryan Tanaka, Julius Law, Hamza, Steelo, Flii, Legacy, Moi… TINA LANDON!)…and then waited, and waited, and waited.
 I kept calling my agency asking if they had heard, until one really late night, my agent calls and was like “Oh hey, you’re going to France with Rihanna by the way”.